This is an article about Natopia. Click here for more information.

 Part of Implementation of the Treaty of Sankt Rosa

-Natopian naval vessels evacuating military personnel and equipment from Chur Naval Base during the final phase of the withdrawal from Whales, 1744 AN.
+Natopian naval vessels evacuating military personnel and equipment from Chur Naval Base during the final phase of the withdrawal, 1744 AN.

 Location Natopia Principality of Whales, Natopia